clux/probes.hugo/content/post/2022-01-04-prometheus-ecosystem.md

 It implements the resource metrics, custom metrics, and external metrics APIs.
 The underlying setup for this has [stable docs from k8s 1.23](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#scaling-on-custom-metrics), and in essence this allows you to scale on __custom metrics__ (related to the scaling object) or __external metrics__ (unrelated to the scaling object).

 The [syntax needed for this component](https://github.com/kubernetes-sigs/prometheus-adapter/blob/c9e69613d3e1ccf4a5828aba25de613d84694779/docs/sample-config.yaml) definitely leaves a lot **to be desired**.
 The only way we have managed to get somewhere with this is with principal engineers and a lot of trial and error.
-Thankfully, there are [some helpful resources](https://github.com/kubernetes-sigs/prometheus-adapter/blob/master/docs/walkthrough.md).
+Thankfully, there are [some helpful resources](https://github.com/kubernetes-sigs/prometheus-adapter/blob/master/docs/walkthrough.md), this is still not easy.

-You can only have one of these external api name spec things (but it's likely going to be this).
-TODO: link flo's muxer.

-arcane, badly documented syntax, template hell.
-TODO: maintainers.
+The repository for [prometheus-adapter](https://github.com/kubernetes-sigs/prometheus-adapter) is also not receiving a whole of attention: [almost half](https://github.com/kubernetes-sigs/prometheus-adapter/issues?q=is%3Aissue+is%3Aclosed+label%3Alifecycle%2Frotten) of their closed issues looks like they were closed by kubernetes org's auto-closer bot.
+You can say many sensible things about this closing practice - on the importance of funding and triagers for open source software - but it ultimately sends a message:

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Unpopular opinion: I think solving issue triage by letting robots auto close issues that were never responded to is a *horrible* way to manage your project and tells users you don&#39;t give a crap about their effort filing bugs :(</p>&mdash; Benjamin Elder (@BenTheElder) <a href="https://twitter.com/BenTheElder/status/1407774856033181696?ref_src=twsrc%5Etfw">June 23, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-It does have its own `prometheus-community` maintained chart, which is of high quality, but you will need to do a lot of the configuration parts yourself.
+It does have its own [prometheus-community maintained chart](https://github.com/prometheus-community/helm-charts/tree/main/charts/prometheus-adapter), which is of high quality, but you will need to figure out the templated promql yourself.

-### exporters
+Without having much experience with [KEDA](https://keda.sh/), I would recommend looking into using [KEDA's prometheus scaler directly instead](https://keda.sh/docs/2.5/scalers/prometheus/) of using the arcane template magic from `prometheus-adapter`.

 ## Happy new year